College of Nursing

-At Walden University I am a senior core faculty within the graduation program in the school of nursing (SON).
+At Walden University she is a senior core faculty within the graduate program in the College of Nursing (CON).
 Primarily teaching Evidence Based Practice and Leadership courses.
-I also serve on dissertation committees.
-I am the chair of the SON Academic Petitions Committee and serve as need on various committees as called upon.
+She also serves on dissertation committees.
+She is the chair of the CON Academic Petitions Committee and serve as needed on various committees as called upon.

-As evidenced by my experience, presentation, and publication history, my nursing expertise and research interests are in nursing education, OB/Gyn, obesity, dermatology, cardiology, critical care, orthopedics, and pediatrics.
+As evidenced by her experience, presentation, and publication history, hernursing expertise and research interests are in perianesthesia nursing, COVID19 related mental health issues, nursing education, OB/Gyn, obesity, dermatology, cardiology, critical care, orthopedics, and pediatrics.

-I also serve as peer reviewer and guest editor of international nursing journals, current president of Walden chapter, Phi Nu, of Sigma Theta Tau International Honor Society, ANA/TNA member, past state president's chair, Tennessee Nurse Foundation Treasurer, and a scientific advisory board member of an online simulation learning program.
+She also serves as peer reviewer and guest editor of international nursing journals, immediate past president of Walden chapter, Phi Nu, of Sigma Theta Tau International Honor Society, Tennessee Nurse Foundation Treasurer, ANA/TNA member, past state president's chair, and a scientific advisory board member of an online simulation learning program.

-Recent accomplishments include research on obesity in low income women (quantitative) and nursing education (qualitative).
-Work accomplishments include mentoring new faculty, working with SON academic advisors to present at National Faculty Meeting, develop guidelines for faculty to help students, introduced PhraseExpress to faculty, developed online grading rubrics, worked with team to develop courses, and as guest editor, mentored faculty to publish in international peer reviewed journals.
+Current research activities include a research study titled Mental Health Outcomes of Nurses working during the COVID-19 Pandemic and a working with a group of researchers on a systematic review on nurse burnout.
+Recent accomplishments include co-editing an issue of Nursing Clinics of North America where many Walden faculty will have the opportunity to publish articles on nurse burnout.
+Other research has been on obesity in low income women (quantitative) and nursing education (qualitative).
+Work accomplishments include mentoring new faculty, working with CON academic advisors to present at National Faculty Meeting, develop guidelines for faculty to help students, introduced PhraseExpress to faculty, developed online grading rubrics, worked with team to develop courses, and as previous guest editor of Critical Care Nursing Clinics of North America, mentored faculty to publish in international peer reviewed journals.